 The measures needed to achieve business improvement are concerned with the demand and flow:

 Demand – The type and frequency of demand that customers put on the system.
 The predictability of failure and value demand.

 Flow - The capability of the system to handle demand in one-stop.
 If customer demand has to go through multiple hand-offs what is the capability of that demand as defined by the customer.

 In future blogs I will walk through the statistical definition of capability for our new SPC system.

 Tripp Babbitt is a speaker, blogger and consultant to service industry (private and public).
-He is focused on exposing the problems of command and control management and the termination of bad service through application of new thinking . . . systems thinking.
-Download free Understanding Your Organization as a System and gain knowledge of systems thinking or contact us about our intervention services at firstname.lastname@example.org.
+He is focused on exposing the problems of command and control thinking and terminating bad service through application of new thinking . . . systems thinking.
+Download Understanding Your Organization as a System and gain knowledge of systems thinking or contact us about our intervention services at firstname.lastname@example.org.